Sepehrman/PHP-Marketplace-Project/README.md

 # Marketplace
 Marketplace is a web application that allows users to signup and register for the application with the ability to post products online with title, price, and description.
+It allows direct Emailing to other sellers using the SocketLabs API

 ## Installation